cellinacywinska/bobyard-comments/README.md

 - **View Comments**: Display all comments
 - **Update Comments**: Edit existing comment text
 - **Delete Comments**: Remove comments

+## Potential further improvements

+Here are some things that I think would be worth adding:
+- support for uploading images from files
+- more complex image validation to prevent displaying broken images
+- polling to fetch the latest comment state
+- pagination for performance and scalability
+- beautiful custom modals instead of the built-in confirm popups
+- more thorough backend data validation
+- "like" feature

 ## Installation